SkafteNicki/dtu_mlops/s2_organisation_and_version_control/cli.md

 application.

 In this module we are going to look at three different ways of creating a CLI for your machine learning projects.
 They are all serving a bit different purposes and can therefore be combined in the same project.
-The three ways are:
+However, you will most likely also feel that they are overlapping in some areas.
+That is completely fine, and it is up to you to decide which one to use in which situation.

 ## Project scripts